 On The Radar

-- My Life in Advertising and Scientific Advertising by Clause Hopkins: This was recommended by David Ogilvy—he actually required that you read it seven times before you went to work for him!
+- My Life in Advertising and Scientific Advertising by Clause Hopkins: This is one of David Ogilvy’s top recommendations—he actually required that you read it seven times before you went to work for him!

 - Nutrition Made Clear by TGC: I keep hearing a lot of nutrition terms that I don’t know, especially while listening to The Joe Rogan Experience.
 It’s time to do something about it.